 Bikeways & Byways

-Oregon Bounty is a statewide program that highlights locally grown, raised and produced food.
-The Eugene, Cascades & Coast region is known for hazelnuts, berries, mushrooms, salmon, seafood, wine grapes and hops.
+Oregon Bounty is celebrates locally grown, raised and produced food.
+Oregon is known for hazelnuts, berries, mushrooms, salmon, seafood, grapes and grains.
+This is the time of year for picking wine grapes and hops.

 More Fall Fun